- Came with some unusual commands in the C: directory:

-- Included narrator.device and translator.device, but had no means for end-user produced speech (i.e. "Say" command).
+- Included the narrator.device and translator.device, but had no means for end-user produced speech (i.e. the "Say" command).

-- Bundled with the first Electronic Arts demo for the Amiga, which crashes horribly a few seconds into the demo since this demo is known to be incompatible with the A500/A2000.
+- Was bundled with the first Electronic Arts demo for the Amiga, which crashes horribly a few seconds into the demo since this demo is known to be incompatible with the A500/A2000.